 His untimely death in Dublin on 30 August 2013, after a short illness, prompted a huge outpouring of grief in his native Ireland and around the world.
 Fellow writers expressed their sorrow and shock, paying tribute in obituaries to Heaney’s exceptional gifts as a poet and his personal warmth, while international figures spoke of his legacy beyond the world of letters, with President Bill Clinton calling him ‘a powerful voice for peace’.

 Today, Heaney’s legacy continues through his poetry, which is taught in classrooms around the world, and remains beloved by readers of all ages.
 In 2015, his poem ‘Clearances iii’ (‘When all the others were away at Mass’) was voted Ireland’s favourite poem of the past 100 years.

 In 2004, the Seamus Heaney Centre for Poetry opened at Queen’s University Belfast, Heaney’s alma mater, and offers undergraduate and postgraduate tuition in creative writing as well as events and a poetry prize.
 In 2011, Heaney donated his literary papers and notebooks to the National Library of Ireland, so that they would find a permanent home in Ireland and be accessible to scholars and anyone with an interest in his work.
-The Heaney papers are among the most consulted of Library’s collections and will form the basis of a major exhibition, Listen Now Again, which opened in July 2018 in the Bank of Ireland Culture and Heritage Centre at College Green in Dublin.
+The Heaney papers are among the most consulted of Library’s collections.
+Manuscripts and notebooks from this collection form the basis of a major new exhibition, Listen Now Again, which opened in July 2018 in the Bank of Ireland Culture and Heritage Centre at College Green in Dublin.
 In 2016, the Seamus Heaney HomePlace opened in his home village of Bellaghy, County Derry.
 An award-winning arts and literary centre, it houses a permanent exhibition celebrating his life and poetry, amid the landscape that inspired it.

 Through the ongoing work of these institutions and the Estate of Seamus Heaney – as well as his readers, fellow writers and scholars around the world – Seamus Heaney’s legacy continues today.
 Most of all, it lives on through the poems themselves.